grankko/costometer/README.md

 # cost-o-meter
-Calculates and displayes costs in real time for resources with hourly rates.
+Calculates and displays costs in real time for resources with hourly rates.
 Built this just to explore the tech.

 Live at: https://granaker.se/costometer